clearlinux/swupd-client/docs/swupd.1.rst

 SUBCOMMANDS
 ===========

+``info``

+    Shows the current OS version and the URLs used for updates.

 ``autoupdate [--enable|--disable]``

     Enables or disables automatic updates, or reports current status.
 Enabling updates does not cause an immediate update - use `swupd update` to force one if desired.

+``check-update``

+    Checks whether an update is available and prints out the information if so.
+Does not download update content.

+``update``

+    Performs a system software update.

+    The program will contact the version server at the version url, and check to see if a system software update is available.
+If an update is available, the update content will be downloaded from the content url and stored in the `/var/lib/swupd` state path.
+Once all content is downloaded and verified, the update is applied to the system.

+    In case any problem arises during a software update, the program attempts to correct the issue, possibly by performing a `swupd verify --fix` operation, which corrects broken or missing files and other issues.

+    After the update is applied, the system performs an array of post-update actions.
+These actions are triggered through `systemd(1)` and reside in the `update-triggers.target(4)` system target.

+    - `-V, --version`

+        Update to a specific version, also accepts 'latest' (default).

+    - `-s, --status`

+        Do not perform an update, instead display whether an update is available on the version url server, and what version number is available.

+    - `-k, --keepcache`

+        Do not delete the swupd state directory content after updating the system.

+    - `-T, --migrate`

+        Perform an update to the local user mix content, enabling swupd to use content from both upstream, and the local system.

+    - `-a, --allow-mix-collisions`

+        Ignore and continue if custom user content conflicts with upstream provided content.

+    - `--download`

+        Do not perform an update, instead download all resources needed to perform the update, and exit.

+    - `--update-search-file-index`

+        Update the index used by search-file to speed up searches.
+Don't enable this if you have download or space restrictions.

 ``bundle-add {bundles}``